-The possibility of being used to assist with money laundering and terrorist financing poses many risks to real estate businesses including;
+The possibility of being used to assist with money laundering and terrorist financing poses many risks to accountancy businesses including;

-- Criminal and disciplinary sanctions for firms and for individual real estate agents - Civil action against the firm as a whole and against individual partners. - Damage to reputation leading to loss of business.
+- Criminal and disciplinary sanctions for firms and for individual accountants - Civil action against the firm as a whole and against individual partners. - Damage to reputation leading to loss of business.